 If there's one thing we'll never stop collecting, it's books.
 But as any avid reader knows, this habit can get messy pretty quickly.
-One book turns into a small pile and then that pile turns into several precariously leaning towers.
+One book turns into a small pile, and then that pile turns into several precariously leaning towers.
 And this is especially true for anyone whose collection of books far exceeds the square footage of their home.
 The solution lies in stylish organization tricks and clever storage ideas that allow you to keep your home library nice and tidy.

 As such, we scoured the web for chic and resourceful book storage ideas for spaces big and small.
-To make sure your reading nook actually feels like the magical, distraction-free oasis it's supposed to be, scroll through the book storage ideas below and shop the décor items and furniture fixes that'll make it even easier to beautify your shelves, plus a few reading recommendations along the way as a reward.
+To make sure your reading nook actually feel like the magical, distraction-free oasis it's supposed to be, scroll through the book storage ideas below and shop the décor items and furniture fixes that'll make it even easier to beautify your shelves, plus a few reading recommendations along the way as a reward.
 Now let's head to the stacks.

 The Book Storage Idea: Get Decorative

 If you're lucky enough to have built-in shelving, get creative with the ways you display your books.
 Break things up with stylish bookends, framed photos, and metallic décor for some extra shine.
-These small touches will make your bookshelves look even more personalized and special
+These small touches will make your bookshelves look even more personalized and special.

 The Book to Store Here: To match the antique vibes of this geometric décor accent, pick up a copy of The Waves by Virginia Woolf.
 It's experimental, philosophical, and deeply introspective while still being a classic.